-So we’ve asked people to step in for us, to record their own lives and share how daily life has been interrupted in big and small ways.
+So we asked people to record their own lives and share how daily life has been interrupted in big and small ways.
+That’s when we heard from Peter and Dotty Miller.

 This is the story of a couple dealing with extreme isolation.
 Peter Miller lives in a nursing home (he's asked us not to say which one), while his wife, Dotty, lives in the house they shared for two decades.